lzw-lzw/awesome-remote-sensing-vision-language-models/README.md

 # Awesome remote sensing vision language models
-This repository is based on the paper ["Vision-Language Models in Remote Sensing: Current Progress and Future Trends"](https://arxiv.org/abs/2305.05726) and expanded upon it.
+This repository is based on the paper ["Vision-Language Models in Remote Sensing: Current Progress and Future Trends"](https://arxiv.org/abs/2305.05726) and expand upon it.
 ## Table of Contents
 * [Research papers](#Research-papers)
   * [Image Captioning](#Image-Captioning)